alasca-association/tarook/docs/user/reference/options/yk8s.terraform.rst

 ``yk8s.terraform.gitlab_base_url``
 ##################################

-The base URL of your GitLab project.
+The base HTTP(s) URL of your GitLab instance.

 **Type:**::

-  null or non-empty string
+  null or RFC3986 HTTP(S) URL (scheme, authority and path only)

 **Default:**::